 Sima Zadeh Bedoya, PsyD

-Sima Zadeh Bedoya, PsyD, is a pediatric psychologist in the Psychosocial Support and Research Program of the Behavioral Health Core.
+Sima Zadeh Bedoya, PsyD, is a pediatric clinical psychologist in the Psychosocial Support and Research Program of the Behavioral Health Core.
 As both a clinician and scientist, her work focuses on providing psychosocial support to pediatric patients and their families.
 Her current research is focused on advance care planning and end-of-life support in adolescents and young adults, assessing distress in pediatric patients, social isolation in medically isolated patients, pediatric amputation practices, parental needs and coping, and sibling issues.
 Dr. Zadeh Bedoya also provides staff support both within the Pediatric Oncology Branch and staff bereavement support throughout the NIH Clinical Center.

 1) pediatric cancer, 2) psychosocial oncology, 3) therapeutic support, 4) therapeutic resources, 5) end of life, 6) social isolation in medical isolation

 Dr. Zadeh Bedoya's research focuses on critical clinical issues, including: end-of-life planning in adolescents and young adults, distress screening, emotional consequences of medically required isolation, sibling donor experiences, impact of illness on parental relationships, and psychosocial needs of bereaved parents.
 Additionally, the Psychosocial Support and Research Program carries out research both in support of NCI and NIH investigators and to further the field of pediatric psycho-oncology, including studies to help understand the psychosocial experiences and needs of youth living with rare diseases, including graft-versus host disease (GVHD), gastrointestinal stromal tumor (GIST) and medullary thyroid carcinoma (MTC).

 The Psychosocial Support and Research Program is currently enrolling on the following research studies: